-- This part tests candidate's ability to provide information about themselves. - Part 1 of the test consists of an initial greeting, establishing where the candidates live, and whether they are working or studying at the moment.
-The interlocutor then asks one question, selected from a list of six, to each candidate in turn. - The candidates do not need to talk to each other in this part of the test, though they may if they wish.
+This part of the test consists of an initial greeting, establishing where the candidates come from, and whether they are working or studying at the moment.
+The interlocutor then asks one question, selected from a list of six, to each candidate in turn.
+The candidates do not need to talk to each other in this part of the test, though they may if they wish.